A BRIEF HISTORY OF LEICESTER, LEICESTERSHIRE, ENGLAND

 After the Romans left Leicester was probably abandoned.
 There may have been some people living within the walls and farming the land outside but it ceased to be a town.
 However, in the late 7th-century town life began to revive in England.
 Leicester was given a bishop.
 By the 9th century, Leicester was a thriving town again.
 However, Anglo-Saxon Leicester was crude compared with the Roman town.
 There were no fine stone buildings only wood huts with thatched roofs.
 In Leicester, women wove cloth while there were craftsmen such as potters, blacksmiths, and carpenters.
 There were also men who made things like combs from bone.

 In the 9th century the Danes invaded England and by 877 they captured Leicester.
 In 918 the English recaptured the town but the short period of Danish rule left the area with many Danish place names.
 In the 10th century, Leicester had a mint so it was quite an important town.

 At the time of the Domesday Book (1086) Leicester probably had a population of around 1,500.
 It would seem tiny to us but towns were very small in those days.
 The Normans built a wooden castle within the town walls.
 In the early 12th century it was rebuilt in stone.

 The Earl caused the people of Leicester much suffering in 1173 when he rebelled against the king.
-The kingís men captured Leicester and burned part of it down.
+The king's men captured the town and burned part of it down.
 But Leicester soon recovered from this disaster.

 From the 13th century there were also friars in Leicester.
-Friars were like monks but instead of withdrawing from the world they went out to preach.
-Franciscan friars were called grey friars because of the colour of their costumes.
+Friars were like monks but instead of withdrawing from the world, they went out to preach.
+Franciscan friars were called grey friars because of the color of their costumes.
 Their name lives on in the street name.

 In the Middle Ages a few people in Leicester had private wells but most took their water from public wells.
 (Cank Street is named after the Cank, a well which once existed there).